neoremind/fluent-validator/README.md

 ## 2. Basic validation step by step

-The FluentValiator is the main entry point to perform validation.
-FluentValiator is inspired by [Fluent Interface](http://www.martinfowler.com/bliki/FluentInterface.html) which defined an inner-DSL within Java language for programers to use.
+Fluent Valiator is inspired by [Fluent Interface](http://www.martinfowler.com/bliki/FluentInterface.html) which defined an inner-DSL within Java language for programers to use.
 A fluent interface implies that its primary goal is to make it easy to SPEAK and UNDERSTAND.
-And that is what FluentValiator tries to do.
+And that is what Fluent Valiator dedicated to do, to provide more readable code.

 ### 2.1 Obtain an FluentValidator instance

+The `FluentValiator` is the main entry point to perform validation.
 The first step towards validating an entity instance is to get hold of a FluentValidator instance.
-The only way is to use the static FluentValidator.checkAll() method:
+The only way is to use the static `FluentValidator.checkAll()` method:

     FluentValidator.checkAll();

 Afterwards we will learn how to use the different methods of the FluentValidator class.

-### 2.2 Validate value or instance
+### 2.2 Validate on fields or instances

-The FluentValidator class use on method to either validate entire entities or just a single properties of the entity.
+The `FluentValidator` uses `on()` method to either validate entire entities or just a single properties of the entity.
 You can add as much targets and its speicifed validators as possible.

 The following shows validating on some properties of Car instance.